 +44 1792 602502

 The module is concerned with identifying and defining geographical questions in Berlin and applying the relevant geographical skills, knowledge and techniques to these questions.
 The general aims are to observe, analyse and achieve an understanding of the varied geographies and landscapes of the city.
-The emphasis is on the cultural, political, urban and economic geographies of Berlin, focussing on landscapes of power and memory, counter-culture and gentrification, and the economic transformation of post-Socialist Berlin.
+The emphasis is on the cultural, political, urban and economic geographies of Berlin, focussing on landscapes of power and memory, counter-culture and gentrification, and culture and everyday life in the city.
 The module comprises preparatory lectures and small-group preparation work in Swansea, and a week's fieldwork in Berlin.
 Assessment is entirely through coursework.

 The module covers research project design and data collection methods.
 Students are introduced to the availability of different data sources and to the predominant research methods in human geography and the social sciences, including questionnaire surveys, secondary data sources, focus groups, interviews, participant observation and ethnography, and visual and textual methodologies.